Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Introduction

 or equivalently

-Here, for simplicity, $\|\cdot\|_2$ is standard Euclidean norm, but our algorithm and derivations can be generalized for the Euclidean norm given by general a positive semi-definite matrix $B$.
-We consider convex, $p$ times differentiable on $\R$ functions satisfying Lipschitz condition for $p$-th derivative
+We denote $\|\cdot\|_2$ as the standard Euclidean norm, but our algorithm and derivations can be generalized for the Euclidean norm given by a general positive semi-definite matrix~$B$.
+In what follows, we also use notation $\nabla^p f(x) [h]^p \equiv \nabla^p f(x)[h,...,h]$.
+We consider convex,~$p$ times differentiable on~$\R$ functions satisfying Lipschitz condition for~$p$-th derivative

-Given a function $f$, numbers $p \geq 1$ and $M \geq 0$, define
+Given a function~$f$, numbers~$p \geq 1$ and~$M \geq 0$, define